handtrixx/opencloud-eu-desktop-arm64/README.md

 ### Binary packages

-- For official releases please have a look at https://github.com/opencloud-eu/desktop/releases first
+- For the official releases please have a look at https://github.com/opencloud-eu/desktop/releases first

 - the rest can be found here https://github.com/handtrixx/opencloud-eu-desktop-arm64/releases

+## Compile on your own

+### Build packages
+docker build -t opencloud-desktop-client .

+### Copy packages to a directory of your choice
+docker run -it -v ./output:/output opencloud-desktop-client

+## How to generate libre-graph-api

+It comes already generated ready for compilation, but if you want you can also do this on your own.

+1. Clone repo from ...

+2. Run docker command inside the repos directory docker run --rm -v "${PWD}:/local" openapitools/openapi-generator-cli generate --enable-post-process-file  -t local/templates/cpp-qt-client  -i local/api/openapi-spec/v1.0.yaml -g cpp-qt-client -o /local/out/cpp

+3. replace the cpp folder in in src by the newly generated one.

 ## Reporting issues and contributing